 (3) to elect the officers of AAIR and the ordinary members of the Committee in the biannual election coinciding with the meeting in every even numbered year;

 (4) to receive and consider the statement submitted by AAIR in accordance with the Act.

 The annual general meeting may transact special business of which notice is given in accordance with these Rules or the Act.

 The Annual General Meeting may transact such other business as may be allowed by the Chair in the Chair’s absolute and final discretion.

-The Committee may, whenever it thinks fit, convene an Extraordinary General Meeting.
+The Committee may, whenever it deems appropriate, convene an Extraordinary General Meeting.

 The Committee shall on requisition of not less than fifteen per cent of the current members of AAIR, having at the date of the delivery of the form of requisition to the Secretary of AAIR, a right to vote at general meetings of AAIR forthwith proceed to convene an Extraordinary General Meeting of AAIR.
 In the case of such requisition, the following provisions shall have effect:

 (1) The form of requisition must state the objects of the meeting and the matters to be dealt with.
 It must be signed by the requisitionists and be delivered to the Secretary.
 It shall consist of one (1) document signed by all the requisitionists.
 Such a special meeting shall only deal with the subjects and matters set out on the requisition form, or subjects and matters directly connected with those subjects and matters.